rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 DNF can check for and install the latest version of individual packages available in repositories.
 It can also be used to install specific versions of packages.

-1. Use the list option with `dnf` to view all available versions of the `wget` program that are available for your system.
+1. Use the list option with `dnf` to view your system's available versions of the `wget` program.
 Type

     ```
     $ dnf list wget